tartley/tartley.github.io/posts/the-structure-of-scientific-revolutions.md

 The process begins as the incremental advances of "normal" science gradually increase the scope and precision of accepted theories.
-Until this point, measurements in which experiment does not confirm to theory are either ignored as erroneous artifacts, or are dismissed as indicative of some separate, unknown phenomena.
+Until this point, measurements in which experiment does not conform to theory are either ignored as erroneous artifacts, or are dismissed as indicative of some separate, unknown phenomena.
 They are never interpreted to mean prevailing theory is wrong.